sneakylizard123-4/nRF24/README.md

 - Board is routed but unassembled and untested
 - PA/LNA match uses tight-tolerance parts (0.3pF / 1.5pF / 2.4nH); the values may need tuning on the first real board
-- No ground pour yet; on a 2-layer board with +20dBm the return path needs checking
 - TXEN/RXEN control of the RFX2401C is wired to VDD_PA and CE through 1k resistors - direction switching is a prototype hack, revisit if it misbehaves

 ## Credits & Inspiration